 |A giant Christmas tree outside Corte Ingles in Avenida Portal de Angel.|

 Now, if you're looking for a white Christmas in Barcelona the chances of that happening are pretty slim.
-Yes, once in February 2004, there was a light fluttering of snowflakes for approximately half an hour.
-But this was the first time in 10 years that Barcelona city centre had experienced snow and we have not experienced snow since.
-However even on that rare occasion the snow melted on impact and did not settle, much to the disappointment of the people of Barcelona.
+However even on rare occasions that snow would occur it melts quickly, much to the disappointment of the people of Barcelona.

 |You can see to the right hand side of this photo a giant themometer with a reading of 15 degrees celcius.
 The photo was taken on 15th December in Avenida Portal de l' Angel.|

 Before I moved to Barcelona I lived in the UK where snow is rather common and nothing new to me.
 So you can imagine how funny it was to see normally reserved citizens of Barcelona, dancing in the streets as result of a little snow.
 I, however, preferred to enjoy the experience from the comfort of my nice warm flat.

 Normally it's quite mild during December and we often have sunny days, not quite beach weather mind, but certainly reasonably mild but it can also be damp and rainy too so be prepared.
 Summary of the climate and temperatures during the Christmas period in Barcelona.